till213/SkyDolly/manual/en/index.md

-# Sky Dolly
+# Sky Dolly Manual

-## Manual
+## Introduction

 Welcome to Sky Dolly - The Black Sheep for your Flight Recordings.

 This manual is work in progress.

 ### Content